blogposts-nanorocks/blogpost-laravel-send-email-methods/README.md

 User can create project and will recive an email as notification (second method - observers)

-Whenever user delete project, we will send an email to 3 admins. (forth method - laravel queues)
+Whenever there is more then 5 non-verified profiles, we will send an email to all admins. (forth method - laravel queues)

 ### Docker devbox
 The project is build on top of docker devbox so, all you need is to have docker desktop installed on you pc and then you can navigate to root to run: